WPDevelopers/essential-addons-for-elementor-lite/readme.txt

 == Description ==

-Enhance your [Elementor](https://wordpress.org/plugins/elementor/) page building experience with 90+ creative elements and extensions.
+Enhance your [Elementor](https://wordpress.org/plugins/elementor/) page building experience with 100+ creative elements and extensions.
 Add powers to your website builder using our easy-to-use Elementor widgets and ready template which were designed to make your next WordPress page and posts design easier and prettier than ever before.

-##ESSENTIAL ADDONS FOR ELEMENTOR - 90+ BEST ELEMENTOR WIDGETS WITH KITS, 5,000+ READY TEMPLATES & BEST WOOCOMMERCE BUILDER, SERVING 2 MILLION+ ACTIVE USERS##
+##ESSENTIAL ADDONS FOR ELEMENTOR: 100+ BEST ELEMENTOR WIDGETS WITH KITS, 5,000+ READY TEMPLATES & BEST WOOCOMMERCE BUILDER, SERVING 2 MILLION+ ACTIVE USERS##

 [Check the Demos](https://essential-addons.com/elementor/demos)